-The Energy Information Administration released its Short-Term Energy Outlook for February, and it shows that OECD oil inventories likely bottomed last June at 2.806 billion barrels.
-It estimated a 12 barrel gain for January to 2.875 billion, 10 million barrels higher than a year ago.
+The Energy Information Administration released its Short-Term Energy Outlook for March, and it shows that OECD oil inventories likely bottomed last June at 2.806 billion barrels.
+It estimated a 21-million barrel decline for February to 2.837 billion, 9 million barrels lower than a year ago.

-Throughout 2019, OECD inventories are generally expected to rise after June.
-At year-end, EIA projects ending the year with 2.957 million barrels, 94 million more than at the end of 2018.
+However, throughout 2019, OECD inventories are expected to rise rather quickly through November.
+At year-end, EIA projects stocks to be 2.918 billion barrels, 64 billion more than at the end of 2018.

-For 2020, EIA projects that stocks will build another 105 million barrels to end the year at 3.062 billion.
+For 2020, EIA projects that stocks will build another 82 billion barrels to end the year at 3.000 billion.
 That would push stocks into glut territory.

 Oil Price Implications

 I updated my linear regression between OECD oil inventories and WTI crude oil prices for the period 2010 through 2018.
 As expected, there are periods where the price deviates greatly from the regression model.
 But overall, the model provides a reasonably high r-square result of 80 percent.
-Continue reading "World Oil Supply, Demand And Price Outlook, February 2019"
+Continue reading "World Oil Supply And Price Outlook, March 2019"